Therand90/skin.arctic.zephyr.martian/README.md

 For more information and support please visit the [Kodi Community Forum](https://forum.kodi.tv/showthread.php?tid=382650)

+## In this version

+I modified this skin to increase the number of widgets to 25.
+Codex (openai) help me a lot for this.

 ## Installation

 Install via the Martian Add-on Repository to enable automatic updates.